gosukiwi/jquery-seeker/README.md

 	dropDownSameWitdh: true 	// If you want to automatically make the drop down the same size as the input.
 The min width is defined at the css though.
 You can use this together with maxFieldLength
 }</code></pre>

+# Public Methods

+There are some public methods available to add some more utility to the seeker.

+## setSelectedItem

+Sets the selected item of the seeker.
+Using the example above, we can set a selected item as follows

+<pre><code>ageSeeker.setSelectedItem(source[0]);
+// You can also do
+ageSeeker.setSelectedItem({ name: "Mike", age: "20" });</code></pre>

+Note that you have to pass the full object as parameter, otherwise it won't work, as it does a full deep comparison

+## setPeerSeeker

+Used to set a peer seeker.
+Peer sekers are bound by selected item, this means, everytime you select an item in a seeker, it will also update the selected item on it's peer seeker, and vice versa.
+Peer seekers must use the same source, as they are different views for the same data, basically.
+Peer seekers will always have the same value.

+## getSelectedItem

+Gets the selected item.
+This method shouldn't be necessary as whenever an item is selected, your callback function will be executed with the selected item itself, but it's included for the sake of completeness.
+You might want to do some complicated behaviour, in which case, you can use this function.

 # Notes

 *	When a seeker's onSelected event is called, it's also called on it's peer seeker, so you only need to handle one event.